frederic-perez/AmE-dictionary/data/idioms.md

 __jump ship__ To leave a job or activity.
 __jump the gun__ To start something before it is permissible, appropriate, or advisable.
 The phrase alludes to starting to run in a foot race before the starting gun goes off. _I probably jumped the gun with announcing our engagement before everyone was there, but I was just too excited._
 __jump through hoops__ To do a lot of difficult things before you are allowed to have or do something you want.
+__junk in junk out__ (Computers) Expression used to express the relationship between input and output: erroneous input causes erroneous output.
 __junkyard dog__ An especially nasty, vicious, or savage person or animal (especially a dog).
 Of a person, often used in the phrase “meaner than a junkyard dog.”
 __just saying__ :two: (I’m just saying) Used when you are making a criticism or complaint, to make it less likely to offend someone. _I’m just saying I think it could have been done a little more carefully, that’s all._ _Isn’t it a bit small for you?
 Just saying._
 __justice is served/done__ Proper punishment or fair treatment is given by the legal system. _Derek Chauvin was convicted of murdering George Floyd last week, and a number of words and phrases in our dictionary saw dramatic increases in lookups, including_ justice is served _and_ sea change.